 Yes, if you remain unmarried and you file an immediate relative visa petition within two years of your spouse’s death, then you will qualify as an immediate relative for adjustment of status.
 You must have been married for at least two years and you were also not legally separated at the time of your spouse’s death.

 I was married to a U.S. Citizen or Permanent Resident for less than two years.
 Do I qualify for a Green Card?

 Yes, you may be eligible for a Conditional Green Card.
 This will expire in two years and you and your spouse must then file a Form I-751, Petition to Remove Conditions on Residence, during the 90 days before its expiration.
 If approved, you will then receive a Permanent Green Card.

 How can we contact your firm?

 We make it easy to stay in touch.
-Click on the button above to set up a free initial telephone consultation or to ask us questions.
-You may also text us at 202-330-6290 for an immediate response.
+Click on the button above to schedule a consultation.

 - E-1 Treaty Trader

 - E-2 Treaty Investor

 - E-3 Specialty Occupation